i-lost-my-bagel/mac-os-dotfiles/README.md

     - Requires System Integrity Protection partially disabled
 - [SketchyBar](https://github.com/FelixKratz/SketchyBar)
 - [JankyBorders](https://github.com/FelixKratz/JankyBorders)
+    - Does not officially support Ventura so force install it with the `--ignore-dependencies`
 - [diskspace](https://github.com/scriptingosx/diskspace)
     - Not in brew so download it manually
 - font-iosevka-nerd-font